- Written by Dr.Mehmet Demircioglu

 After a helmet contact, the important details are whether there was bleeding, pain, dragging across the recipient area, visible graft displacement, open skin, or increasing redness.
 These details tell me whether you need reassurance or urgent review.

 If there is no bleeding, no visible injury, and the scalp looks settled, the event may not cause harm.
-Avoid repeating it, and send photos to the clinic if you are worried.
+Avoid repeating it, and share photos for review if you are worried.

-If there is bleeding, swelling, increasing redness, pus, severe pain, or a clear scrape, contact the clinic immediately.
+If there is bleeding, swelling, increasing redness, pus, severe pain, or a clear scrape, seek immediate clinic review.
 Do not scrub the area.
 Do not apply random products.
 Do not try to diagnose it from mirror checks alone.

-Good aftercare is not only a list of rules.
-It is a relationship with a clinic that can interpret real events properly.
+Good aftercare is more than a list of rules.
+It depends on a clinic that can interpret real events properly.

 If the clinic simply says everything is fine without asking what happened, that is not a proper assessment.
 Timing, helmet type, duration, symptoms, and photographs all matter.
 The details decide whether reassurance is enough.